tensorflow/tfx/docs/tutorials/tfx/stub_template.md

       ],
 ```

 2. In `launcher/stub_component_launcher.py`, modify the default list of component ids that are to be replaced with BaseStubExecutor.
 If you want to replace component executor with a custom stub executor, which inherits BaseStubExecutor, modify stubbed_component_map to include component id to custom stub executor mapping.
-If
 ```python
 # GCS directory where KFP outputs are recorded
 test_data_dir = "gs://{}/testdata".format(configs.GCS_BUCKET_NAME)